linebender/rfcs/rfcs/0007-pass-spec.md

 This behavior is known in browsers as event bubbling.

+### Animation pass

+The **update_anim** pass runs an animation frame, which occurs at set intervals if the widget tree includes animated widgets.

+It runs in depth-first preorder on all animated widgets in the tree.

 ### Rewrite passes

 After an event pass, some flags may have been changed, and some values may have been invalidated and need to be recomputed.
 To address these invalidations, Masonry runs a set of **rewrite passes** over the tree:

+- **mutate** pass.
-- **MUTATE** pass.
+- **update_widget_tree** pass.
-- **UPDATE_TREE** pass.
+- **update_disabled** pass.
-- **UPDATE_FOCUS** pass.
+- **update_stashed** pass.
-- **UPDATE_DISABLED** pass.
+- **update_focus_chain** pass.
-- **UPDATE_ANIM** pass.
+- **update_focus** pass.
 - **layout** pass.
-- **UPDATE_SCROLLS** pass.
+- **update_scrolls** pass.
 - **compose** pass.
-- **UPDATE_POINTER** pass.
+- **update_pointer** pass.

-(The lowercase passes have methods with matching names in the Widget trait.)
+The layout and compose passes have methods with matching names in the Widget trait.
+The update_xxx passes call the widgets' update method.

-By default, each of these passes returns immediately, unless pass-dependent invalidation flags are set or work is requested.
+By default, each of these passes completes immediately, unless pass-dependent invalidation flags are set or work is requested.
-Each pass can generally request work for later passes; for instance, the MUTATE pass can invalidate the layout of a widget, in which case the `layout` pass will run on that widget and its children and parents.
+Each pass can generally request work for later passes; for instance, the mutate pass can invalidate the layout of a widget, in which case the layout pass will run on that widget and its children and parents.

 Passes may also request work for *previous* passes, in which case all rewrite passes are run again in sequence.
-For instance, the UPDATE_POINTER may change a widget's size, requiring another layout pass.
+For instance, the update_pointer pass may change a widget's size, requiring another layout pass.

 To avoid infinite loops in those cases, the number of reruns has a static limit.
 If passes are still requested past that limit, they're delayed to a later frame.

-#### MUTATE pass
+#### The mutate pass

-The **MUTATE** pass runs a list of callbacks with mutable access to the widget tree.
+The **mutate** pass runs a list of callbacks with mutable access to the widget tree.
 These callbacks can be queued with the `mutate_later()` method of various context types.

 "Mutable access" means that those callbacks are given a `WidgetMut` to the widget that requested them, something that is otherwise only accessible from the owner of the global `RenderRoot` object (see "External Mutation" section).

 If a callback is scheduled to run on a widget which is deleted before the callback is run, that callback is silently dropped.

-*Note:* The mutate pass is meant to be *an escape hatch**.
+*Note:* The mutate pass is meant to be *an escape hatch*.
 It covers widgets which don't quite fit into the pass system and future use-cases that we didn't foresee while developing Masonry.
 It's more powerful and gives complete access to the tree, but is also slightly more expensive and less idiomatic than doing things in other passes.

 Widgets should try to fit their logic into the other passes, and use `mutate_later()` sparsely.

-#### UPDATE_XXX passes
+#### Update passes

 Update passes mostly run internal calculations.
-They compute if some widget's property has changed, and send it a matching `on_update_status` event (see "Status" section below).
+They compute if some widget's property has changed, and send it a matching `update` event (see "Status" section below).

-For instance, if a user presses `Tab` and the event isn't handled in a widget, Masonry will run the `UPDATE_FOCUS` pass, which will automatically switch keyboard focus to the next focus-accepting widget.
+For instance, if a user presses `Tab` and the event isn't handled in a widget, Masonry will run the `update_focus` pass, which will automatically switch keyboard focus to the next focus-accepting widget.
-Both the previously-focused widget and the newly-focused widget will get an `on_update_status` call with relevant values.
+Both the previously-focused widget and the newly-focused widget will get an `update` call with relevant values.

+#### Update tree pass

+The `update_widget_tree` pass is a special case.
+It is called when new widgets are added to the tree, or existing widgets are removed.

+It will call `register_children` widget method on container widgets whose children changed, then the `update` method with the `WidgetAdded` event on new widgets.

 #### Layout pass